loggy01/EBV-transcript-variation-pipeline/README.md

 Input:
 1. *n* number of SAM files (list of directories).
 2. Matching list of SAM file names (list of strings).
+3. Window size for capture stage one (integer).
+We use 2.
-3. Minimum group size for capture stage one (integer).
+4. Minimum group size for capture stage one (integer).
 We use 5.
-4. Window size for capture stage one (integer).
-We use 2.
-5. Window size for capture two (integer).
+6. Window size for capture two (integer).
 We use 20.
-6. Window size for capture stage three (integer).
+7. Window size for capture stage three (integer).
 We use 20.

 Output (four text files (for each input SAM) in your working directory):
 1. ./sam_name_full_length_transcripts.sam